Finding large counterexamples by selectively exploring the Pachner graph: Removing bad edges using a targeted search

 \subsection{Other implementation details}

 We now outline some other important details of our implementation of Algorithm~\ref{algm:targEnum}.

-First, as mentioned in section~\ref{subsec:pachner}, we use a bespoke implementation of 2-3 and 3-2 moves which allows us to minimise how often we need to check whether an edge is bad.
-This is crucial because for our purposes, checking whether an edge is bad generally relies on computationally expensive techniques involving normal surfaces: \begin{itemize} \item To recognise core edges and tunnel edges, we need to be able to recognise solid tori and genus-$2$ handlebodies, respectively.
-These are both special cases of handlebody recognition (Algorithm~\ref{algm:handlebody}). \item To recognise edges isotopic to Seifert fibres, we rely on Algorithm~\ref{algm:seifert}. \end{itemize}
+First, as mentioned in Section~\ref{subsec:pachner}, we use a bespoke implementation of 2-3 and 3-2 moves which allows us to minimise how often we need to check whether an edge is bad.
+This is crucial because for our purposes, checking whether an edge is bad generally relies on computationally expensive techniques involving normal surfaces: \begin{itemize} \item To recognise a core edge or a tunnel edge, we need to delete a small regular neighbourhood of the edge, and test whether the resulting $3$-manifold is a solid torus or a genus-$2$ handlebody, respectively.
+For this, we use handlebody recognition (Algorithm~\ref{algm:handlebody}). \item To recognise a Seifert fibre edge, we rely on Algorithm~\ref{algm:seifert}. \end{itemize}

 Second, since Algorithm~\ref{algm:targEnum} always considers triangulations up to combinatorial isomorphism, we actually store isomorphism signatures in the set $\mathcal{S}$ and the priority queue $\mathcal{Q}$.
 As described in~\cite{Burton2011arXiv}, isomorphism signatures are a standard and indispensable tool when exploring the Pachner graph.